hashicorp/design-system/website/docs/components/app-side-nav/partials/code/how-to-use.md

 Another option is to use the **`isMinimized` parameter**, which is useful in those cases where the content is so custom/specialized that can’t just be faded in/out but needs to have a different kind of transition (eg. remain visible but change layout or respond to the width of the container).
 This value is passed down by the `<:header/body/footer>` named blocks as parameters, and can be used to build custom logic on the consumers’ side.

-See the code snippet for the `<:footer>` above for examples of both approaches.

 #### Advanced customization

 Some aspects of the responsiveness/animation/transition of the App Side Nav are parameterized in code via CSS custom properties.
 It means that _in theory_ they could be customized/overwritten.
 This though is **something that we don’t recommend**.